QiXiang1214/FED2024Asg2_P04_Team7/README.md

 - **JavaScript:** Enhancing user interactions and DOM manipulation and linking with APIs.
 - **Firebase:** For storing and retrieving user data and listings as well as to authenticate user registrations and logins.
 [Firebase](https://firebase.google.com/)
 - **Figma:** For designing and prototyping the user interface using wireframes.
 [Figma](https://www.figma.com)
+  - This is a link to the actual figma wireframes we came up with: [Wireframes](https://www.figma.com/design/LmTpQFuMDbwHNzMwMumEZ7/Fed-assignment-2?node-id=0-1&t=F3L5F9ZbpBkSBoDU-1)
 - **YouTube:** For learning how to implement some of the features (Firebase, APIs, image sharing/uploading, etc).
 [YouTube](https://www.youtube.com/)
 - **LottieFiles:** For the animations during Successful Login and when Add to Cart button is clicked.